kmadden84/project-management/README.md

 - **Glassmorphism UI**: Modern glass-like UI with backdrop blur effects
 - **Smooth Animations**: Polished transitions and animations throughout the app
 - **Toast Notifications**: Feedback notifications for important actions
+- **Ease of use**: Ability to drag tasks to different status categories

 ### Data Management
 - **Persistent Storage**: Local storage integration to save and retrieve board state